STEM-E-Youth-Career-Development-Program/app-7/README.md

 ## Getting Started

-This is will give you instructions on how to set up your project locally.
+This will give you instructions on how to set up your project locally.
 Follow these simple steps and/or watch the YouTube guides.

 <br>